Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/README.md

 Beautiful Jekyll is, and always will be, free.
 But if you want to remove the Beautiful Jekyll ad from your website, use a Dark Mode skin, access office hours, or simply support the development efforts, [check out the different plans](https://beautifuljekyll.com/plans).

-# Add your own content

-Files you create inside the [`_posts`](./_posts) directory will be treated as blog entries.
-You can look at the existing files there to get an idea of how to write blog posts.
-Note the format of the blog post files - they must follow the naming convention of `YEAR-MONTH-DAY-title.md`.
-After you successfully add your own post, you can delete the existing files inside [`_posts`](./_posts) to remove the sample posts, as those are just demo posts to help you learn.

 # Customizing parameters for each page

 **One last important thing**: In order to have your new pages use this template and not just be plain HTML pages, **you must add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page**: